—Julien Offroy de la Mettrie, L'Homme Machine

 Cheat meals and occasional indulgences are acceptable and encouraged.
 It reduces the chances of long term failure and serves positive psychological benefits as it is a break from structure.
 On the other hand, for some people, the side effects are short-term pleasure with negative bodily reactions.

-Have anything you want for a cheat meal, but be aware about your caloric intake if you are trying to reduce weight.
+Have anything you want for a cheat meal, but be aware of your caloric intake if you are trying to reduce weight.

 Salmon with Indian Spices